JKelliher/Campr_Repository/README.md

 1. Team members have little to no experiance working together.
 Additionally team members are remote and located in different areas of the country.
 2. Application will require a map API to provide a map based visual for campsites.
 Finding a cost appropriate (Free) API that has the required features may prove to be a challenge.
 3. Team members have various degrees of familiarity with the frameworks, programming languages etc. required for implementation of this application.

+### Mitigation Strategy:
+The mitigation of the risks listed above will primary be handled utilizing project management techniques.
+The project will be managed utilizing the Scrum/Agile methodology.
+Members of the team bring copmplimentary expertise in front end and back end development that should allow team members to seek support internally for issues encountered during development.
+Various Map APIs will be evaluated to determine suitability.
+These include Google Maps, Radar, Mapbox etc. For the development of the application most of the APIs provide some free level of usage however if the app expands into a commercial application investment in a paid map API service will be required.